-- Books must be published in the United States between January 1, 2012 and December 31, 2012.
+- Books must be published in the United States between January 1, 2013, and December 31, 2013.
 This means that the first publication must have been during that period.
-A paperback publication does not count if that was not the first publication.
+A paperback publication date does not count if that was not the first publication.

 - Multiple entries may be submitted.

 - Entries must include the following materials — no exceptions: